Brazil Travel

 Languages Spoken

 The official language spoken in Brazil is Portuguese, which is widely spoken by nearly the entire population of the country.
 In fact, Brazil is the most populous Portuguese-speaking country in the world.
-After Portuguese, the most common spoken languages spoken in Brazil include Spanish, English, and German.
+After Portuguese, the most commonly spoken languages in Brazil include Spanish, English, and German.
 The following list shows how many people in Brazil are estimated to speak each of these languages.

 - Portuguese – 208.31 million speakers.